danielparker90/vuxcode-2025vt-we1-project-we1-project/README.md

 # Project Notes

-> You can use this section of the file to keep notes about your project as you work on it

-# Project Summary

-> Before the final submission date you should include a "PROJECT SUMMARY" in this section here.
-> # Project Notes

-> You can use this section of the file to keep notes about your project as you work on it I browsed through several travel sites as inspiration for my project to fit the clients needs.
+I browsed through several travel sites as inspiration for my project to fit the clients needs.
 I grew up in London so I wanted to show what you should do in London when you visit and how you need to plan your trip.
 I created a contact page that works well to fulfil any clients needs.

 # Project Summary

-> Before the final submission date you should include a "PROJECT SUMMARY" in this section here.
 My project was a multi page travel guide about London.
 As i said in the notes above I am from there and i wanted to show the client/clients what is the best things to do.
 My project includes a Index page with the purpose of exploring and planning a trip to London.